ManojModhale/Big_5_Personality_Test/README.md

 ## Overview

-**Big 5 Personality Test** is an online tool that allows users to evaluate their personality based on the Five-Factor Model (FFM).
+**Big 5 Personality Test** is an Personality Assessment Platform that allows users to evaluate their personality based on the Five-Factor Model (FFM).
 The test measures five key personality traits:

 - **Openness**: Appreciation for art, emotion, adventure, and unusual ideas.
 - **Conscientiousness**: Tendency to be organized, dependable, and disciplined.